Hurricane Ian strengthens in Gulf, 'life-threatening' storm surge likely for Florida's west coast - NewsBreak

 Hurricane-force winds extend 40 miles from center.
 Tropical-storm-force winds extend 140 miles from center.

-Ian is located 385 miles south of Daytona Beach, and is moving north at 10 mph.
+Ian is located 447 miles south of Jacksonville, and is moving north at 10 mph.

 Hurricane warnings and watches are in effect across much of Florida's West Coast.
 Tropical storm watches and warnings are in effect along Florida's East Coast and a portion of Florida's Big Bend/Panhandle area.